facebook/docusaurus/admin/local-third-party-project-testing.md

 ## Install from a local Docusaurus repo

-> If you want to use the docusaurus-init script for testing, you will have to update the `initialize.js` file to point to the local Docusaurus repo instead of installing it from the npm server.
+> If you want to use the docusaurus init script for testing, you will have to update the `initialize.js` file to point to the local Docusaurus repo instead of installing it from the npm server.
 In some ways, it is just easier to do the manual steps.

 ### Install the package from the Docusaurus repo